The video below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

-Write descriptive Page Title
+Write a descriptive Page Title

-Use the Meta Description Tag
+Use the Meta Description

 It used to be very important, and it was often abused by people who flooded it with keywords.

 See it as a complimentary summary to the content of your webpage.

 Or, you might have to go inside the code to do it yourself.

 Write Good Content

-Write for your readers not for the Search Engines.
+Write for your readers, not for the Search Engines.

-Always spell check.
+Always spell-check.
 Even good spellers make typos.

 Don’t scrape or copy others content.
 Google will know you are doing this.
 There’s no harm in asking permission to use someone else’s content and then mark it appropriately so Google recognises that you are paraphrasing others work.